 What is Symkevi?

-The European Medicines Agency (EMA) granted marketing authorisation for Symkevi for those aged 12 and over with two copies of F508del or one F508del and a residual function mutation.
+Symkevi is available for use in the UK for people with CF aged 12 and over with two copies of F508del or one F508del and a residual function mutation (see above).

 Managed access agreements to make Symkevi available on the NHS have now been agreed in England, Scotland, Wales and Northern Ireland.
 To find out whether you or your child might be eligible for a precision medicine, please speak to your CF team.

 The terms of the NHS England deal for Kaftrio also mean that as many as 300 patients with some rarer genetic mutations, which fall outside of the scope of the European licensing body’s considerations, will now be able to benefit from Kalydeco and Symkevi.
 The list of rare mutations now eligible for these modulators can be found here.

 Equivalent terms for rare mutation access for people with CF in Wales, Northern Ireland and Scotland were ensured by NHS England.
 We are currently seeking confirmation that expanded access to Kalydeco and Symkevi is available throughout the UK.

 The UK CF Registry, which is managed and sponsored by the Trust, is playing a vital role in supporting these agreements by collecting data on the health outcomes of individuals taking Symkevi and other recently licensed drugs.

 Find out about our fight for access to life-saving drugs, as well as how you can help to support our work.